Research shows that genetic diversity can help corals adapt to rising ocean temperatures.

 If you are a conservation practitioner, marine spatial planner, or have input on marine spatial planning processes, we highly recommend that you take the following steps.
 There is hope for coral reefs but only if we support the conditions that allow them to adapt.

-Prioritize the protection of diverse collections of reefs
+Prioritize the protection of diverse networks of reefs

 Make decisions from a thermal perspective.
 Corals that can survive on warmer, degraded reefs may provide key sources of heat-tolerant larvae!